evanodell/hansard/cran-comments.md

 # Resubmission

-This is the 7th update of this package.
-The previous version, 0.6.0, was accepted and published on CRAN on 2018-03-03.
-This version features reduced dependencies, code changes to accomodate new API limits, and improved list-column handling.
+This is the 8th update of this package.
+The previous version, 0.6.3, was accepted and published on CRAN on 2019-01-10.
+This version fixes errors that were sometimes occuring in CRAN checks, and introduces a new parameter option to the `commons_division()` function.

 There are no notes, warnings or errors from R CMD check

 ## Test environments

 * Ubuntu 14.04.5 (on Travis-CI): R devel
-* local MacOS 10.14.2 installation: R 3.5.2
+* local MacOS 10.14.2 installation: R 3.6.0
-* local Windows installation: R 3.5.2
 * win-builder (devel)